Athlon Sports offers post-spring bold predictions for Big Ten football in 2026

 Purdue wins its first Big Ten game since 2023

 While UCLA is looking to reach a bowl game, Purdue is looking to beat a conference opponent for the first time since 2023.
-The Boilermakers’ last Big Ten win came against Indiana, a team that won the national title last year.
+The Boilermakers’ last Big Ten win came against Indiana in 2023, a team that won the national title last year.

 Purdue will be led by head coach Barry Odom.
 He joined the team in 2025 and finished the season with a 2-10 record.